A brief history from the Industrial Revolution to the present day.

 Methodism came to dominate Cornish religious life for a number of reasons:

-• Often mine-captains (owners and managers of tin and copper mines) were also Methodist preachers.
+- Often mine-captains (owners and managers of tin and copper mines) were also Methodist preachers.
 They preached about the need for respectability, self-improvement and sobriety.
-This helped to give Methodism greater relevance to working class communities across the county.
+This helped to give Methodism greater relevance to working class communities across Cornwall.

 Methodism went overseas with the emigrating Cornish: South Australia, Canada, Australia and the American Mid West had flourishing Cornish communities and Methodism was part of this strong cultural identity.

 Kaolin or china clay is a soft, white clay first used by the Chinese, who in the 7th and 8th centuries AD developed techniques for using it to make porcelain.
 Europeans began importing Chinese porcelain in the 14th century, but it was not until the early 18th century that they were able to reproduce its hardness, whiteness, and translucency for themselves.

 This led to a Europe-wide search for deposits of the material, which is formed by the decomposition of aluminium silicates, found in the large creamy feldspar crystals in Cornish granite.
 A few small deposits were found in parts of Europe and in America in the eighteenth century.
 In 1746 a Quaker apothecary/potter, William Cookworthy, first discovered fine quality kaolin deposits at Tregonning Hill, not far from Porthleven.